sblanck/smagexp/README.md

 The outputs are :

 * A tabular file containing the values of each probes (lines) for each samples (columns) of the experiment
 * A .rdata file containing a bioconductor eset object.
-This file is required for further differential analysis
+This file is required for further differential analysis.
 * A tabular text file (.cond extension) summarizing the conditions of the experiment.

 Exemple of a .cond file